cabforum/servercert/docs/Bylaws.md

 •	[Any other requirements applicable to this specific WG?]

 1.4 Out of Scope
-[What is out of for this WG, what are items that this WG will not work on?
+[What is out of scope for this WG, what are items that this WG will not work on?
 For example, solving world hunger, fixing global warming, boiling the ocean]

 2. Summary of Work